BECOME A MEMBER

 Love your God with all your heart

-We believe in the Holy Trinity, God the Father, God the Son and God the Holy Spirit.
+Our belief statement is that we believe in the Holy Trinity, God the Father, God the Son and God the Holy Spirit.

 We believe that Jesus Christ is the Son of God who walked on this earth, was crucified at the hands of man and died for our sins, and on the third day rose again.